 One school took a new approach to incentivizing high school students to attend class.
-This principal created a program for those who successfully reported to all their classes the previous day.
-Students would be allowed to participate in outdoor activities, organized sports, and recreation during their lunch hour.
-In a way, it was like a high school recess – and it worked.
+A principal in Medford, Massachusetts created a program for students who successfully reported to all their classes the previous day.
+Those students were allowed to participate in outdoor activities, organized sports, and recreation during their lunch hour.
+In a way, it was like a high school recess, and it worked.
 Students began reporting to their classes to become eligible for these new lunchtime activities.
-And administrators were thrilled that a healthy, physical activity-based incentive program would have such an impact on attendance.
+Schoolwide, the share of students who were chronically absent declined from 35% in March 2023 to 23% in March 2024, one of the steepest declines among Massachusetts high schools.
+Administrators were thrilled that a healthy, physical activity-based incentive program could have such an impact on attendance.

-One California school took a more drastic approach to incentivizing students.
-In this Oakland school, absenteeism soared to 53% in 2022-2023 across both district and charter schools.
+One California district took a more direct approach to incentivizing students.
+In Oakland, absenteeism soared citywide across all district and charter schools, reaching nearly 53% during the pandemic before dropping to around 32% in the 2023-24 school year, according to the San Francisco Chronicle.
 School officials surveyed their students and asked them what would make them come back to the classroom.
-As you might expect teenagers to respond, the students asked for “money” and “mentors.”
+As you might expect teenagers to respond, the students said they wanted money.

-The school took action and created a grant-funded program in the spring of 2023 that paid 45 students $50 every week for perfect attendance.
+The district took action and created a grant-funded program that paid students $50 every week for perfect attendance.
 Each student also checked in with a pre-assigned adult and completed weekly assessments.
-Of course, paying students isn't necessarily a feasible solution for every school, nor will it likely be a long-term option.
+Paying students is not necessarily a feasible solution for every school, nor will it likely be a long-term option.
 But to turn the tide during an absentee crisis, it worked.
-More than 60% of students improved their attendance as a result of the program.
+After two years of the program, Oakland Unified reported that absenteeism had been cut by half.
+More recently, the district celebrated a student at McClymonds High School with a $5,000 award for near-perfect attendance, a sign that creative incentive approaches continue to evolve and inspire.

 AP News shared studies that prove kids who can identify with their teachers are more likely to attend class.
 In a Gottfried study, students surveyed said, "It's important for me to see someone who's like me early on, first thing in the day."

-A school in Massachusetts created a “welcome” program that capitalizes on this first-thing student communication.
-Faculty and staff are required to greet and talk to their students every morning, with special attention to those who have a history of absenteeism.
+A school in Massachusetts created a "welcome" program that capitalizes on this first-thing student communication.
+Administrators are required to greet and talk to their students every morning, with special attention to those who have a history of absenteeism.
 Forming these one-on-one connections and creating positive early engagements is proving to be effective.

 Another way schools address chronic absenteeism is with programs that support or resolve more core issues.
 Students skipping class is often a side effect of a more substantial issue.
-Most students who routinely miss class suffer from other problems, including financial family hardships, transportation challenges, or mental health struggles.
-Schools are now creating programs that support these students, like washing machines or laundry service, to help students who didn't otherwise have access to clean clothes, as Forbes points out.
-Other schools provide subway or bus cards to help students who might face issues with morning transportation.
+Most students who routinely miss class struggle with other challenges, including financial family hardships, transportation challenges, or mental health struggles.
+Schools are now creating programs that support these students, like washing machines or laundry service, to help students who did not otherwise have access to clean clothes, as Forbes points out.
+Other schools provide subway or bus cards to help students who might face transportation barriers.
+Addressing these root causes, rather than just tracking missed days, gives schools a more lasting path toward improved attendance.

 As your school explores new ways to incentivize students and combat chronic absenteeism, another out-of-the-box idea that works involves classroom furniture.
 Creating learning spaces that accommodate everyone and are flexible to changing student needs and dynamics can improve the student learning experience in a big way.
+Research from The Learning Environment: A Missing Piece in the Absenteeism Conversation highlights how physical space plays a meaningful role in whether students feel motivated to show up.
 Think flexible, inclusive, and mobile furnishings as you look for strategies that attract students back to the classroom.

 School mascots, color schemes, and furnishings can all support your school's culture.
 The more positive your culture, the more appealing it is for students.
 Consider giving some of your school's spaces a refresh or a room design update in a way that creates a more welcoming and positive environment for engagement and learning.